percona/pbm-docs/docs/usage/delete-backup.md

       2021-04-21T02:16:33Z
     ```

+=== "Specific types of backups"

+    To delete backups of a specific type that were created before the specified time, run the `pbm delete backup` with the `--type` and the `--older-than` flags.
+Note that you must specify both flags to delete backups of the desired type.

+    You can delete several types of backups, for example, logical and selective, by passing comma-separated values for the `--type` flag.

+    PBM deletes all backups that don't serve as the base for restore to the specified timestamp.

+    #### Example

+    You have the following list of backups:

 By default, the ``pbm delete-backup`` command asks for your confirmation to proceed with the deletion.
 To bypass it, add the `-f` or
  `--force` flag.